Snow Expected to Hit Vancouver Just in Time For The First Week of February

-After some crisp sunny January days the Vancouver weather forecast calls for a 60 percent chance of flurries mid next week.
+After some crisp and relatively clear January days the Vancouver weather forecast calls for a 60 percent chance of flurries this week.

-It was a rough winter but Toys’R’Us probably won’t sell out of sleds again because weather experts predict the snow likely won’t stick.
+It’s been a rough start to winter but Toys’R’Us probably won’t sell out of sleds again because weather experts predict the snow likely won’t stick.

 RELATED: British Columbia Is Experiencing One Of The Coldest Winters Ever